 A life insurance policy issued to a person who had misrepresented their health is another problem of moral hazard or honesty.
 The underwriter relies upon the honesty of the insured in disclosing all the potential risks to the person’s health so that the underwriter can make a proper assessment of the risk.
 In some cases, underwriters use independent evaluations of health in order to make that assessment, in others, underwriters exclude coverage for ailments they feel might be undisclosed.
 The insurance company is in the business of providing coverage for accidents yet to happen, not those known but not disclosed.

-It is always a good idea to be honest in your applications for insurance.
+It is always a good idea to be honesty in insurance in your applications.
 While this is a valuable concept for managing your life in any event, in insurance applications, it is especially important as you may not know that a small lie is working against you.
 For example, a professional who indicates in his/her professional liability insurance application that they know of no potential claims, may find that the insurance company later can prove that they did know.
 If the insurance company can prove that the insured lied on the insurance application, they can void the coverage as to that lie and perhaps the whole policy.
 The insured might think that they were covered for a given claim when all along they were not.

 Unfortunately, in today’s world, the underwriters have had to learn the hard way that they need to always consider the potential for untruths.
 Accordingly, they have words in the policies that guard against the resulting fraudulent claims.